Corporate Policies - Continuous Disclosure

 12. Review of analyst reports and forecasts

-If the EGM - Investor Relations, Communications & Research becomes aware of a potentially material divergence between market expectations or ‘consensus’ of the analysts’ forecasts and Dexus’ own forecasts or guidance, which may have a material effect on the price or value of DXS securities, the EGM Investor Relations, Communications & Research will refer the matter to the Continuous Disclosure Committee to consider what further action is required.
+If the EGM - Investor Relations, Communications & Sustainability becomes aware of a potentially material divergence between market expectations or ‘consensus’ of the analysts’ forecasts and Dexus’ own forecasts or guidance, which may have a material effect on the price or value of DXS securities, the EGM Investor Relations, Communications & Sustainability will refer the matter to the Continuous Disclosure Committee to consider what further action is required.

 13. Media Monitoring